tbrendanj/btang-personal-site/README.md

 The postgres credentials don't really matter right now since I have yet to do anything involving a postgres db.
 You can write `strapi` into all of them and it will work fine.

 `npm run dev` starts the Next and Strapi servers in development mode.
-Next will be located at localhost:3000.
+Next will be located at localhost:3000; head there to see the site in action.
 Strapi will be located at localhost:1337.